 Above the falls is the 9,500+ foot Rising Wolf Mountain.

 As always, please leave a comment.
-Tells us what was useful or what’s missing.
-Also, add details from your experience (or corrections/updates).
+Tell us what was useful or what’s missing.
+We’d love to hear from you!